flogy/gatsby-mdx-tts/README.md

 },
 ```

-**Attention:** If you choose to go with option 2 it is highliy recommended to work with [environment variables](https://www.gatsbyjs.org/docs/environment-variables/) (as seen in the example above)!
+**Attention:** If you choose to go with option 2 it is highly recommended to work with [environment variables](https://www.gatsbyjs.org/docs/environment-variables/) (as seen in the example above)!
 Do not directly paste your AWS credentials into your `gatsby-config.js` file and commit it to git as this would be a security issue!

 ### All configurations